3 Most Important Tips To Pass The Driving Test

 Trent On Road Test (TORT)

 That’s why we have a special program called the Trent On Road Test (TORT), Trent’s very own practice test designed to challenge a learner driver’s skills to the best of their ability.
+TORT aims to simulate the test environment as well as potential test routes you may encounter in the NSW driving test, and provides students with as many difficult situations faced in the driving test as possible.

-TORT aims to simulate the test environment as well as possible routes and provides students with as many difficult situations faced in the driving test as possible.
-During this experience, students will be able to not only be comfortable with driving without assistance but also gain the mental strength to face nerves on test day.
+During this experience, students will not only be comfortable with driving without assistance but also gain the mental strength to face nerves on test day.
+This kind of structured practice is similar to what you’d experience through comprehensive training programs at a driving school.

 Furthermore, Trent has devised a score sheet based on key competencies required to pass the driving test as well as a process for the trainer to provide detailed feedback on what needs to be improved.